department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-manual-qa.md

 <hr>

 ### Manual QA Checklist
-* As stated in the General section above, All teams working on the Veteran-facing Services Platform should ask for the following materials for projects being tested:
+* As stated in the General section above, all teams working on the Veteran-facing Services Platform should ask for the following materials for projects being tested:
      - Product Name
      - Product Outline link
      - Staging link